openaire/guidelines-literature-repositories/docs/field_contributor.rst

 Subproperty nameIdentifier (R)
 ------------------------------

-Uniquely identifies an individual or legal entity, according to various schemes (occurence: 0-n).
+Uniquely identifies an individual or legal entity, according to various schemes (occurrence: 0-n).

 .. _dci:contributor_nameIdentifierScheme:

 Attribute nameIdentifierScheme (M)
 **********************************

-The name of the name identifier scheme (occurence: 1).
+The name of the name identifier scheme (occurrence: 1).
 Mandatory if *nameIdentifier* is used.

 .. _dci:contributor_schemeURI:

 Attribute schemeURI (R)
 ***********************

-The URI of the name identifier scheme (occurence: 0-1).
+The URI of the name identifier scheme (occurrence: 0-1).

 .. _dci:contributor_affiliation: